-- 67. (1) Any provision in an agreement (whether a contract of employment or not) is void in so far as it purports - (a) to exclude or limit the operation of any provision of this Ordinance, or - (b) to preclude a person from bringing proceedings under this Ordinance before the Tribunal. - (2) Subsection (1) does not apply to - (a) a settlement agreement, including one made with the assistance of the Employment and Equal Opportunities Service pursuant to section 46, or - (b) a compromise agreement.
+69. (1) Subject to subsection (2), any provision in an agreement (whether a contract of employment or not) is void in so far as it purports -

+- (a) to exclude or limit the operation of any provision of this Ordinance, or - (b) to preclude a person from bringing proceedings under this Ordinance before the Tribunal. - (2) Subsection (1) does not apply to - - (a) a settlement agreement, including one made with the assistance of the Employment and Equal Opportunities Service pursuant to section 45, or - (b) a compromise agreement.